holoviz/holoviews/doc/FAQ.rst

 z_col is the color bar value dimension and is bounded from 0 to 5.

+**Q: How do I keep all the axes limits consistent/normalized across all frames in a HoloMap/all elements in a layout?

+**A:** You may use the use the normalization options as specified below:

+..code:: python
+    # for consistent limits across frames
+    your_holomap.options(framewise=False)

+    # for consistent limits across elements
+    your_layout.options(axiswise=False)

+If these options do not work, chances are, you have a DynamicMap, and so you have to utilize the ``.redim.range()`` method aforementioned to manually set the axes limits.

 **Q: The default figure size is so tiny!
 How do I enlarge it?**

 **A:** Depending on the selected backend...